Does your seasonal busines face challenges managing cash flow? Learn how to prosper in the slow season.

 - If you own the offices but don’t need them in the slow period, let another company rent

-Skip payment leases let you make payments in peak periods and stop payments in slow times.
+Skip-payment leases allow you to make payments in peak season and stop payments in slow times.

-Step payment leases require payment throughout the year.
-You either start with a higher monthly payment that decreases with time or a lower monthly payment that increase with time.
-Visit Easylease and Equilease to find a solution for your seasonal business.
+Step-payment leases require payment throughout the year.
+You either start with a higher monthly payment that decreases with time or a lower monthly payment that increases with time.

-5. Find Anchor Clients to Carry You Through the Off-Season
+9. Find Repeat Clients to Carry You Through the Off-Season

-- Upsell services to existing customers: Your ability to upsell will depend on how good your relationship.
-Assuming you deliver quality work on time and that you’re reliable, this shouldn’t be hard.
+- Upsell services to existing customers: Your ability to upsell will depend on your relationship.
+This shouldn’t be hard if you deliver quality work on time and you’re reliable.
 This will help you build your income with that client.

 - Tap into the network of that existing client: This will help you generate more anchor clients.
-Tell your anchor client that you’re on the lookout for some more opportunities.
+Tell your anchor client that you’re on the lookout for some more business opportunities.
 Ask them if they can recommend you to someone.
 Here’s how to ask for referrals the right way.

 Running a seasonal business can be challenging.
-There are months when revenue will be meager, and in some cases, even nonexistent.
+There are months when income will be meager and, in some cases, even nonexistent.

 Cash flow in a seasonal business can become a serious concern.
-It can leave you wondering how you’re going to survive, cover your costs, and thrive.
+It can leave you wondering how you will survive, cover your costs, and thrive.

 Thankfully, you can take control of your cash flow.
-You just need to use the right strategies.
-Strategies such as:
+You just need to use the right strategies like:

 - Planning for those slow months with cash forecasting